-Challenge number Detail of challenge 1 Reading

-Diagnostic assessment, ongoing teacher assessment and discussion with teachers and pupils show a significant gap in reading development between disadvantaged and non-disadvantaged peers.
-We have also found that reading is an area of concern for a wider group of pupils following the periods of school closure (when compared with 2018-29 achievement data).
+Challenge number Detail of challenge 1 Reading Diagnostic assessment, ongoing teacher assessment and discussion with teachers and pupils show a significant gap in reading development between disadvantaged and non- disadvantaged peers.
+We are particularly keen to develop the reading fluency of our disadvantaged pupils to ensure they can read well across the curriculum to support their learning.
 2 Mathematical fluency and reasoning Diagnostic assessment, ongoing teacher assessment and discussion with teachers and pupils show a significant gap in mathematics development between disadvantaged and non-disadvantaged peers.
-This is particularly noticeable in pupils' reasoning and problem-solving skills.
-3 Literacy skills (including spelling) Based on current assessment, we will continue to drive forward improvements in the teaching of literacy across all curriculum areas.
-This includes the development of vocabulary ('buzzwords' approach) to close the vocabulary gap, the incorporation of reading into all subjects' curriculum planning, the development of a reading strategy 'VIPERS' which can be used across subjects and the implementation of renewed literacy-focused feedback.
-4 Social, emotional and behavioural We are experiencing higher levels of referrals for additional social, emotional and behavioural support.
+This is particularly noticeable in pupils' reasoning and problem-solving skills, as well as retention of key facts such as times tables.
+3 Literacy skills including spelling Based on current assessment, we will continue to drive forward improvements in the teaching of literacy across all curriculum areas.
+This includes the development of vocabulary ('buzzwords' approach) to close the vocabulary gap, the incorporation of reading into all subjects' curriculum planning, the embedding of our whole school reading strategy and renewed approaches to spelling teaching.
+4 Social, emotional and behavioural We are experiencing higher levels of referrals for social, emotional and behavioural support.
 This has had a particular impact on disadvantaged and vulnerable learners.
 We have a greater number of pupils who require additional mentoring and support to enable them to fulfil their potential and remove barriers to their achievement.
-5 Attendance Attendance analysis for the past year shows that disadvantaged pupil attendance was 2% lower than their non-disadvantaged peers.
-There is now a higher level of persistent absence, particularly in KS3, for disadvantaged pupils.
+The need for emotional regulation support is higher than ever.
+5 Attendance Attendance analysis for the past year shows that disadvantaged pupil attendance was lower than their non-disadvantaged peers.
+Post-pandemic, there is now a higher level of persistent absence for disadvantaged pupils.
 This attendance concern has increased due to the pandemic, and, for some disadvantaged pupils, this has become an issue.
 6 Parental engagement For some disadvantaged pupils, the level of parental engagement and home learning impacts on their progress.
 This may present as issues with organisation, preparedness for learning and general engagement in learning.
-As a school, we intend to continue working closely with parents and carers to encourage active engagement in learning and their child's educational experience.
+As a school, we will continue working closely with parents and carers to encourage active engagement in learning and their child's educational experience.